Akola-Mbey-Denis/Chatappbackend/README.md

 This is a nodejs chat app using socket.io and mongodb (Atlas) .
 The  app was deployed on heroku  it has the following end points
 # users model api endpoints
--[create a user](https://aqueous-taiga-66714.herokuapp.com/api/v1/users/) using pPOST HTTPS request method
+-[create a user](https://aqueous-taiga-66714.herokuapp.com/api/v1/users/) using POST HTTPS request method

 -[get a user](https://aqueous-taiga-66714.herokuapp.com/api/v1/users/:id) using GET HTTPs request method and a specified user ID

 -[delete a user](https://aqueous-taiga-66714.herokuapp.com/api/v1/users/:id) specified the id of the user and use DELETE HTTPS request method

--[get all users] (https://aqueous-taiga-66714.herokuapp.com/api/v1/users/) using GET HTTPS request method
+-[get all users](https://aqueous-taiga-66714.herokuapp.com/api/v1/users/) using GET HTTPS request method

  # messages model api endpoints
- -[create a message] (https://aqueous-taiga-66714.herokuapp.com/api/v1/messages/) using HTTPS POST request method and  with a specific message payload (sender_id,reciever_id,and the message)
+ -[create a message](https://aqueous-taiga-66714.herokuapp.com/api/v1/messages/) using HTTPS POST request method and  with a specific message payload (sender_id,reciever_id,and the message)

- -[Get all messages] (https://aqueous-taiga-66714.herokuapp.com/api/v1/messages/ using the HTTPS GET request method,it returns  all messages in the database.
+ -[Get all messages](https://aqueous-taiga-66714.herokuapp.com/api/v1/messages/ using the HTTPS GET request method,it returns  all messages in the database.

- -[Get messages specific to two users] (https://aqueous-taiga-66714.herokuapp.com/api/v1/messages/sender_id/receiver_id) using the HTTPS GET reuest method with specific sender and receiver ids.
+ -[Get messages specific to two users](https://aqueous-taiga-66714.herokuapp.com/api/v1/messages/sender_id/receiver_id) using the HTTPS GET reuest method with specific sender and receiver ids.

- [Delete a message] (https://aqueous-taiga-66714.herokuapp.com/api/v1/messages/message_id) using HTTPS DELETE method,it returns  deletes the specified message in the database.
+ [Delete a message](https://aqueous-taiga-66714.herokuapp.com/api/v1/messages/message_id) using HTTPS DELETE method,it returns  deletes the specified message in the database.

 You can find a running version of the backend app at https://aqueous-taiga-66714.herokuapp.com!